Emma Capital: History

 EMMA Capital was founded by former PPF shareholder Jiří Šmejc.
 In 2013 Šmejc withdrew as a shareholder of PPF.
 In turn, Šmejc acquired the minority share of Home Credit, in which PPF remains as the major shareholder. Šmejc has put the stake to EMMA Omega, which belongs to EMMA Capital structure.
 Another portfolio, Eldorado, was jointly sold by EMMA Capital and PPF in 2016.

 Group structure

 EMMA Capital

-EMMA Capital is the investment management company of the group, in which (as of October 2020) Jiří Šmejc owns 64.7% stake.
-The other partners are Pavel Horák, Tomáš Kočka, Ondřej Frydrych, Michal Houšť, and Peter Stohr.
+EMMA Capital is the investment management company of the group, in which (as of August 2025) Jiří Šmejc owns 54% stake.
+The other partners are Pavel Horák, Tomáš Kočka, Ondřej Frydrych, Jose Garza, Michal Houšť, Peter Stohr and Marek Doseděl.

 EMMA Alpha

-EMMA Alpha is a private equity fund in which the founder and majority owner of EMMA Capital, Jiří Šmejc, owns 94.94% investment shares via his own company MEF Holdings (the rest is owned by other partners).
+EMMA Alpha is the main holding entity of the group in which the founder and majority owner of EMMA Capital, Jiří Šmejc, owns approx. 92% investment shares via his own company MEF Holdings (the rest is owned by other partners).
 EMMA Capital owns 100% voting share of EMMA Alpha as manager.
-EMMA Alpha is the parent company of EMMA Gamma and EMMA Omega.
+EMMA Alpha owns directly or indirectly stakes in all companies within EMMA Capital Group. is the parent company of EMMA Gamma and EMMA Omega.

-As of October 2020, EMMA Alpha also owns Romanian gas distribution company Premier Energy and Moldovan electricity distribution company Premier Energy via Cyprus based holding company Premier Energy Cyprus.